 (I) Payment standards

 (1) The billing units, service codes, and payment rates for non-medical transportation are contained in appendix A to this rule.
-Payment rates for non-medical transportation at the per-trip rate and non-medical transportation at the per-mile rate include an adjustment based on the county cost-of-doing-business category for the county in which the preponderance of service was provided.
+Payment rates for non-medical transportation at the per-trip rate include an adjustment based on the county cost-of-doing-business category for the county in which the preponderance of service was provided.
 The cost-of-doing-business categories are contained in appendix B to this rule.

+(2) Payment rates for non-medical transportation at the per mile rate are established on a per person basis depending on the group size in which transportation is provided.
+When more than one individual is receiving transportation, the number of individuals in the group shall be determined by totaling the number of individuals, regardless of funding source, for whom transportation is being provided.

-(2) Operators of commercial vehicles shall be paid their usual and customary fares.
+(3) Operators of commercial vehicles shall be paid their usual and customary fares.